Sigma2 chooses national provider of data centre

 One of the main reasons for choosing an external data centre provider is to ensure scalability, predictability, and favourable terms in the future.
 The tender competition has shown that external data centre suppliers perform well in terms of price level compared with the current solution at the university partners, where it can be challenging in terms of cost to adapt area and physical infrastructure to constantly house larger facilities.
 The universities were therefore not in the competition this time.
 A total of seven data centres, identified in a report from the Ministry of Local Government and Modernisation in 2020, were invited into the competition.

-The first Sigma2 facility to enter the mining hall is the new national storage system NIRD (National Infrastructure for Research Data), which will be installed during the first half of 2022.
+The first Sigma2 system to enter the mining hall is the new national storage system NIRD (National Infrastructure for Research Data), which will be installed during the first half of 2022.
 There will be no moving of existing systems.
 The first supercomputer is expected to be installed at the data centre in 2023.